krahbt/sundries/README.md

 with quotes, instead of q1mt7beqhi;
-settle on a site, say 'https://site/id/name' without quotes, to get the Date header via HTTPS, instead of j2fpqdcx7t; and settle on randomness beacon, say 'https://site/id/name' without quotes, instead of t4w5jeyckg.
+settle on a site, say 'https://site/id/name' without quotes, to get the Date header via HTTPS, instead of j2fpqdcx7t; and settle on a randomness beacon, say 'https://site/id/name' without quotes, instead of t4w5jeyckg.